Burt Young (Rocky) Rocky

 Paulie is the character the film refuses to sentimentalize

-"Burt Young still gives the impression that his abilities haven't begun to be tapped." — Pauline Kael, Scraps from the Loft (1976)
+"Young, who has been turning up in movies more and more frequently in the past three years and still gives the impression that his abilities haven't begun to be tapped." — Pauline Kael, Scraps from the Loft (1976)

 Young brought a lifetime of rough edges to the role

 "I enjoyed playing around with Paulie in the Rocky films, and it was a pleasure every three, four years, coming back seeing how the wardrobe is.
-I had fun." — Burt Young, AZ Quotes (undated)
+I had fun." — Burt Young, AZ Quotes (undated)3

-Paulie's explosion in beat 25 is the love story's crisis point
+Paulie's explosion in beat 29 is the love story's crisis point

 The meat locker gave Rocky his most iconic training image